homan-uppu/writing/Essays/On college/Why college is outdated.md

 Therefore, in creative domains, the transactional educational business model in which we pay an upfront “tuition” in exchange for an education that guarantees that we'll be able to build a career using that education doesn't work.

-### Knowing syntax vs. having true skill

-### A look at software engineering education
+### A look at software engineering education and hiring

-I think software engineering is a great field to look at to understand how this shift towards creativity impacts education and hiring in a domain. it has gone through this shift relatively recently: as recently as 5 - 10 years ago, it used to be the kind of skill that you could do in a non-creative way and still create value in this world.
+I think software engineering is a great field to look at to understand how this shift towards creativity impacts education and hiring in a domain.
+It's gone through this shift relatively recently: as recently as 5 - 10 years ago, software engineering used to be the kind of skill that you could do in a non-creative way and still be useful.
 Rapidly evolving technological leverage in software engineering turned it into a skill with a high bar for creativity.
-This shift happened quite quickly, and systems built with an incorrect assumption for the level of skill required for software engineering are struggling.
+This shift happened quite quickly, and systems built with an incorrect assumption for the level of creativity in software engineering are struggling.

+Historically, software engineering was treated as a relatively low creativity task that translated business requirements into software products.
+And I actually think this is a reasonable claim for the majority of software engineering work in the past.
+You could definitely have superstar engineers since programming is fundamentally as creative as writing, but the majority of work that moved businesses forward were cut and dry code that someone with a reasonable understanding of programming syntax and some common sense could do.

+This is what led to the massive scale of software engineering outsourcing to countries that had a greater quantity of engineers - like Asia, and specifically to India.
+For example, many people I know benefitted from this boom in Hyderabad, my hometown.
+It didn't matter what you majored in college, you'd do a coding bootcamp and land a job at software services consulting companies that were booming in India at the time.

+Due to lower technological leverage, there was room for the software engineer that wasn't that creative.
+Who translated business requirements into code.

+*(It isn't a coincidence that the place that respected software engineering for its creativity, was the place to dominate Tech: Silicon valley. - this doesn't quite go here, need to think where to make this point).*

 The mid 2010's was the era of the "bootcamp".
-These startups claimed to be able to generate competent software engineers in
+These startups claimed to be able to generate competent, hirable software engineers with a course that didn't last more than half a year.
+They had the ambition to redefine the standard software engineering education, claiming that colleges weren't efficient at teaching software engineering, and were far too expensive.

+They were right that colleges don't teach software engineering well, and is overpriced.
+But they were wrong that you could create a competent software engineer in a short period of time with standardized training.

+They treated software engineering as a non-creative skill that you just had to learn the syntax to be competent.

+Syntax in software engineering is the specific rules of the programming language / frameworks that engineers use to build products.
+Saying a person can be competent at software engineering by learning the syntax and building a toy project is like saying someone can be a competent musician by learning musical notation and hacking together a sample.

+Bootcamps have since dropped the goal to disrupt software engineering education and have been relegated to catering to the working professional who wants to make a switch to Tech for higher pay.
+And even this value proposition has been tough to sustain, let alone scale.

+As the bar for creativity increases in the world, I predict bootcamps will have a tough time being relevant because a standardized education process with guaranteed results isn't easy for creative skills.

+A few years ago, a software engineering credentialing company, Triplebyte, was created with the ambition to be the default credentialing for software engineers.
+You could take their software engineering test regardless of your background, whether you went to college or not, etc.

+If you passed their exam, you'd be fast-tracked to final round interviews at a set of companies that Triplebyte worked with.

+I was excited about this approach to fix hiring.
+If you could design a standardized test that could reliably, and affordably, assess software engineer competence, then inefficient colleges would lose power.
+An effective standardized test would create a market of alternatives: coaching centers, bootcamps, etc. that would train you to ace that exam.

+And if it were affordable enough, then it would democratize access to the job market by focusing on your true competence, rather than where you went to college / where you worked.

+I'd already witnessed a similar sort of market in India around IIT-JEE prep.
+IIT is India's premier technical university.
+By succeeding on this exam, you'd get entry into a top college at an affordable rate.
+As you can imagine, the competition is fierce.

+But, a standardized test only works for non-creative skills.
+Imagine proposing a standardized filmmaking exam to accept students into a film school.
+That sounds absurd because it is.

+Similarly, the open secret in Tech is that the software engineer interview doesn't identify top talent.
+The best it does is eliminates candidates who are outright lying saying that they know how to code.
+But it simply can't identify the top talent.

+But because software engineering is a creative skill, there definitely does exist 10x / 100x / 1000x / (10^n)x engineers.

+And therefore, companies that want to get the best talent, approach hiring software engineers in the same way that a music label tries to find musicians to bring on board, or a VC firm searches for talented founders to invest in.

+"It just didn't work: senior engineers simply didn't find the things we could offer them compelling enough"

+"The most successful was our Screen tool, but the problem with that was that companies mostly wanted to screen candidates they saw as low-value - juniors and international candidates, mostly - and were terrified of screening high-value senior candidates.
+The product worked well, but didn't get the candidates that would let us stand out, basically".

 ### The squeeze